B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Computer Science/Data Structures/Array.md

 ![Array Memory Deallocation.excalidraw.png|1080](/img/user/Excalidraw/Array%20Memory%20Deallocation.excalidraw.png)

-In some languages like [[Programming/Programming Languages/Python\|python]] you can't create arrays without using a library like NumPy.
+In some languages like [[IRL Programming/Programming Languages/Python\|python]] you can't create arrays without using a library like NumPy.